hiroaki-yamamoto/reactjs-demo/README.md

 ## Requirements
 * [Linux] or [OS X].
   I use [ArchLinux], but it is for super-nerds.
-I recommend to use Ubuntu.
+I recommend to use [Ubuntu].
 * [NodeJS] with [NPM].
 I use NodeJS 6.2.0
 * [Git]